joanacruz94/CC/README.md

 # Files transfer application

-Reliable transfer application using UDP, implemented our own protocol JOE
+Transfer files reliable application using UDP, implemented with our own protocol JOE (based on TCP)